vsc-eco/passkey-derived-wallets-email-to-email-HBD-sending/README.md

   3. Fund oracle DID with HBD (needs RCs to submit claim txs)
   4. Domain with MX records → Resend for inbound email (only needed for email-to-email, not UI send flow)

-  Want me to write this as a README.md file into the repo on the O drive?